 KICKSTARTING the county’s economy by slashing red tape is top of the list for Oxfordshire’s new county council boss.

 Ian Hudspeth yesterday officially took over as county council leader after his predecessor Keith Mitchell stood down.
-And in an exclusive interview with the Oxford Mail, the 52-year-old today sets out his policy ideas and priorities for the coming months.
+And in an exclusive interview with the Oxford Mail, the 52-year-old today sets out his policy ideas and priorities for

 He said he hopes to tackle Oxfordshire’s struggling schools and the bedblocking crisis, while continuing the council’s programme of cuts and volunteer-run libraries.